An elegant pair of wrought iron candlesticks from the 17th century

 Description

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Noteworthy and interesting are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Selectively used materials were employed to emphasize the grandeur of these items.
+Selectively used materials were employed to emphasize the grandeur of these items even more.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
 Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These were quite distinctive products, offering new possibilities such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+These products were quite distinctive but also opened new possibilities, such as the construction of sideboards and broadly speaking, chest furniture.
+During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

 Lion’s paws, eagle heads—these are common features in Renaissance style furniture.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
+Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture production differently, so each style had its unique character in each nation.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details